tmurakami/dexopener/README.md

 ## Usage

-There are three ways to use this library.
+There are two ways to use this library.

+> **Note:** Starting at version 0.13.0, DexOpener automatically detects the BuildConfig class of the target application.
+Therefore, you no longer need to use `DexOpener.Builder`.

 ### DexOpenerAndroidJUnitRunner

-If you are **NOT** specifying `applicationIdSuffix` in your build.gradle, you can use this class as the default test instrumentation runner.
+If you do not have your own test instrumentation runner, all you need to do is specify `DexOpenerAndroidJUnitRunner` as the default test instrumentation runner.

 ```groovy
 android {